richman-stallard/webm-by-dbt/README.md

 /dbt/'s super awesome webm conversion script for bash

+Requires ffmpeg compiled with --enable-libvpx --enable-libvorbis and possibly --enable-gpl.

 Copy webm to any directory in your PATH, make it executable.
 $ webm <source file>
 to get started.
 Will create a subfolder ./webm with your webms and a text file ./webm_log.txt which contains the supplied parameters for all the webms you made in this working directory.